Tigers' Zimmermann, wife give UW-Stevens Point $500K

-STEVENS POINT, Wis. — Detroit Tigers pitcher Jordan Zimmermann and his wife are giving the University of Wisconsin-Stevens Point's baseball program half a million dollars.
+STEVENS POINT, Wis. — Detroit Tigers pitcher Jordan Zimmermann and his wife are donating $500,000 to the baseball program at the University of Wisconsin-Stevens Point, where both were student athletes.

-The university issued a news release Thursday announcing the donation from Zimmermann and his wife, Mandy.
-The school says it's the largest gift of its kind to a Pointers athletic program and it plans to use the money to upgrade its University Field with a new scoreboard, backstop and batting cages.
+The university said Thursday that the donation from Zimmermann and his wife, Mandy, marks the largest gift of its kind to a Pointers athletic program.
+The school says it plans to use the money to upgrade University Field with a new scoreboard, backstop and batting cages.

-In recognition of the donation the university plans to rename the facility Zimmermann Field.
+The university also plans to rename the facility Zimmermann Field, in recognition of the donation.

-Zimmermann, a two-time all-star, grew up in Auburndale, Wisconsin and played for UW-Stevens Point.
-He also played for the Washington Nationals and threw the first no-hitter in Nationals history in 2014.
+Zimmermann is a two-time all-star who grew up in Auburndale, a Wisconsin village about 30 miles (48 kilometers) west of Stevens Point.
+He went on to play for the Washington Nationals.
+He threw the first no-hitter in Nationals history in 2014.

 Mandy Zimmermann played softball at UW-Stevens Point.